giuthas/satkit/docs/Splines.markdown

 While SATKIT does not generate splines it can handle them as a Modality.
 Since the formats in which splines are saved vary quite a bit, SATKIT needs a helping hand in understanding how to read the files.
-This happens in the form of a YAML file, such as those in the included spline sample directories.
+This happens in the form of a YAML (Yet Another Markup Language) file, such as those in the included spline sample directories.

+## Assumptions made about the spline files

+Currently the spline files are assumed to consist of possibly a header line (which will be ignored by SATKIT), and lines that contain first some metadata for each spline and then the coordinates of the splines points in either Cartesian or polar coordinates.
+All values are assumed to be delimited by tabulators ('\t') unless specified otherwise in the YAML file.

+A future version of SATKIT maybe able to read `.spl` files exported by AAA.

 ## Import configuration files

-The file should always be called 'csv_spline_import_config.yaml' and follow the format of the example below.
+The file should always be called `csv_spline_import_config.yaml` and follow the format of the example below.
 The comments in the file (this is one of the example ones) explain the role of each parameter.